In-patient luxury rehab center in Thailand

 5. Decrease the sources of stress

-Once the sources of stress are identified, it is necessary to tackle them.
-One thing a person can do is reduce exposure to the sources of stress.
-Another thing is to manage the influence of the stressor on mental health.
-In other words, a person can handle triggers in a way it doesn’t induce stress or lessen their impact.
+In other words, a person needs to handle triggers in a way that doesn’t induce stress or worsen their impact.
 The exact action depends on the trigger, but training the mind to be more resilient does the trick.
 That’s why it’s useful to follow the tips from this post.

 What makes this tip one of the best stress relief techniques is that it teaches us to identify sources of stress correctly and allows us to combat negative stimuli promptly.